F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 ..   :width: 300
 ..   :alt: The application's parameters are recalled for modification

 * Clicking the template name loads the application template form with the values last used to deploy.
 This enables changing configuration parameters for operations such as adding and removing pool members.
-Click **Submit** to redeploy the application.
+Click **Deploy** to redeploy the application.

 .. .. image:: delete-result.png
 ..   :width: 300